indilib/indi-3rdparty/indi-toupbase/README.md

-This is the INDI driver for the Touptek cameras.
+This is the INDI driver for the Touptek cameras and filterwheels.

 COMPILING